LinkedEarth/presto-catalina-workshop/marina.md

 ## Getting to ISI

-On the first day, head to the **10th floor** receptionist and ask for PyRATES.
+On the first day, head to the **10th floor** receptionist and ask for PReSto.
 We will be using the 1014 conference room so you will already be on the right floor.

 ## Staying in Marina Del Rey